smaxand/smaxand.github.io/_pages/research.md

 The nonlinear dependence of income inequality and carbon emissions: potentials for a sustainable future
 *with F. Dorn and T. Kneib (2021), [doi: 10.2139/ssrn.3800302](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3800302)*

-Energy, emissions and growth in Sub-Saharan Africa: Evidence from statistically identified panel SVECMs
-*(slides and preliminary working paper on request)*

 Set identification of structural impulse responses in non-Gaussian VARs with an assessment of Keynesian asymmetry
 *with H. Herwartz (2022)*